 Don Johnson Method

-That there can be other ways and methods of winning blackjack without counting cards was certainly proved by Don Johnson.
+That there can be other ways and methods of winning consistently in blackjack without counting cards was certainly proved by Don Johnson.
 Don Johnson was a high roller who beat the casinos in Atlantic City for over $15 million dollars in 2010 and 2011 and he did it without counting cards.
 In fact, card counting was not allowed in the Atlantic City casinos as they shuffled the cards after each hand.
 What he did was applying a few strategies and executing them brilliantly well.

 To begin with, he negotiated a loss rebate, which meant that if he lost money during a trip, a percentage of the loss would be returned.
 He got this incentive as a perk of being a high roller.
 But while high-rollers had a minimum requirement of playing at least 12 hours to qualify for the rebate, Johnson was exempted.
 Consequently, the table maximum wager was $10,000, there was no minimum play requirement and Johnson could claim a 20% rebate on his losses every time he lost $500,000 or more.

 Jonson's key to optimize his winnings was by determining his win/loss quit points.
 When the 'Loss rebate Theorem' was used to analyze Johnson's 20% loss rebate program, it could be derived that Don Johnson would quit after winning $2,411,000 and losing $2,597,000.
 The probability of hitting the win-quit point in a particular session was about 49.07%.
 This made him play at an effective 0.26% edge over the house.
 The number of expected rounds to reach a quit point was 481 and finally, the expected win per day for Johnson was an impressive $125,000, on average.